BrunoKrugel/design-patterns/readme.md

 ## Builder

 The Builder pattern allows the construction of a complex object by specifying the type and content only.
-Construction details are hidden from the client entirely.
+Construction details are hidden from the creator.

 ## Decorator

-The Decorator pattern extends (decorates) an object’s behavior dynamically.
+The Decorator pattern extends an object’s behavior dynamically.
 The ability to add new behavior at runtime is accomplished by a Decorator object which ‘wraps itself’ around the original object.
-Multiple decorators can add or override functionality to the original object.

 ## Singleton

 The Singleton Pattern limits the number of instances of a particular object to just one.
-This single instance is called the singleton.

 ## Prototype

-The Prototype Pattern creates new objects, but rather than creating non-initialized objects it returns objects that are initialized with values it copied from a prototype - or example - object.
-The Prototype pattern is also referred to as the Properties pattern.
+The Prototype Pattern creates new objects, but rather than creating non-initialized objects it returns objects that are initialized with values it copied from a prototype.

+## Abstract Factory

+An Abstract Factory has an abstracted theme which is shared by the newly created objects.